Wentz vs. Goff: The highs, lows and future of the NFL's top young QB rivalry

 Former head coach Jeff Fisher opted for the 21-year-old QB to begin his career on the sideline, as he listed Goff inactive for a season opener against his hometown San Francisco 49ers in the Bay Area.

-The Rams started the season 3-1 despite an anemic offense led by Case Keenum.
+The Rams started 3-1 despite an anemic offense led by Case Keenum.
 Then, Fisher’s painful brand of ball began to unravel.
 After going 1-4 over the next five games, Goff was thrust into the starting role, but the season already had spiraled out of control.

 The Rams were the lowest-scoring team in the NFL, and the offense lacked creativity and the staff did not feature a proven quarterbacks coach.